Global army of online freelancers remakes outsourcing industry

 Ortencio is one of more than half a million Filipinos registered on freelance website oDesk.com - more than are currently employed by the country's growing business process outsourcing (BPO) industry.

-While it's early days, proponents of so-called commercial crowdsourcing contend that a swelling army of global freelancers is already disrupting traditional outsourcing - from preparing tax statements to conducting research on paediatricians.
+While it's early days, proponents of so-called commercial crowdsourcing contend that a swelling army of global freelancers is already disrupting traditional outsourcing - from preparing tax statements to conducting research on pediatricians.

 "This is all about cost arbitration across borders," says Siou Chew Kuek, a Singaporean researcher who works with the World Bank.
 "Now you can farm out your work to anyone in the world."